-During 2021, Mr. Cooper served as Chief Operations Officer and was responsible for driving operational and supply chain excellence, quality and technology innovation throughout the Corporation, as well as for the enablement of processes that drive value creation.
+Commencing in 2022, Mr. Cooper serves as President, ATS.
+He is responsible for strategy development, deployment and execution of Celestica's A&D, Capital Equipment, HealthTech and Industrial businesses, as well as for PCI Private Limited ("PCI").
+From 2018 to 2021, he served as Chief Operations Officer and was responsible for driving operational and supply chain excellence, quality and technology innovation throughout the Corporation, as well as for the enablement of processes that drive value creation.
 As part of his role, he also led the operations, supply chain, quality, global business services and information technology teams.
-Effective January 1, 2022, Mr. Cooper was appointed President, ATS.
-As President, ATS, Mr. Cooper is responsible for strategy development, deployment and execution of Celestica's Aerospace and Defense, Capital Equipment, HealthTech, Industrial and Energy businesses, as well as for PCI.